ghost-signal/myna/README.md

 # Myna: Masking-Based Contrastive Learning of Musical Representations

-Welcome to the official repository for **Myna: Masking-Based Contrastive Learning of Musical Representations**, submitted to ICML 2025.
+Welcome to the official repository for **Myna: Masking-Based Contrastive Learning of Musical Representations**.
 This repository contains the codebase and public models used in the paper.

 ![The Myna Framework](https://raw.githubusercontent.com/ghost-signal/myna/refs/heads/main/static/framework.png)